leonardreidy/cycle-store/README.md

 ## About Cycle Storage

 The Cycle project uses Neo4J, a native graph database that is built for the storage and retrieval of connected data, i.e., graph data.
 The devcontainer is built around the official Neo4J image.
-Neo4J provides a number of tools to reduce the friction of learning and developing with graph applications.
-Key among those tools is the Neo4J browser.
+Neo4J provides a number of tools to reduce the friction of learning and developing with graph applications including the Neo4J browser.

-### Neo4J Browser
+## Neo4J Browser

 The browser is useful for learning Cypher (the query language of Neo4J), and for visualizing and exploring data in the db.